Skip to content

 What is Workit Health?

 Workit Health offers a convenient, all-online alternative to rehab, done totally through the Workit app.
-Workit Health’s clinical programs for opioid and alcohol use disorder include medication-assisted treatment, support groups, and group coaching, from the privacy of home.
-Drug screens are mailed to your home and completed through the app, and medication is e-prescribed to your local pharmacy, when clinically appropriate.
+Workit Health’s clinical programs for opioid and alcohol use disorder include medication like Suboxone® or naltrexone, support groups, and group coaching, from the privacy of home.
+Drug screens are mailed to your home and submitted right in the app, and medication is e-prescribed to your local pharmacy, when clinically appropriate.

 What is rehab?